 Call Provinziano & Associates at (310) 820-3500, or get in touch online, and let us help fight for your interests in these important matters.

-Do you need a divorce decree to buy a house?
+Do you need a divorce decree to buy a house in California?

-Do you need a divorce decree to get a marriage license?
+Do you need a divorce decree to get a marriage license in California?

-Does a divorce decree override a named beneficiary?
+Does a divorce decree override a named beneficiary in California?